vikingeducation/assignment_danebook_homepage/README.md

-This repository contains a Facebook clone site using contemporary web technologies.
+This repository contains a home page for a Facebook clone site using contemporary web technologies.

 Highlights: